olishiz/olishiz-marco-personal-site/README.md

 2) Install yarn on global by running `npm install --global yarn`

 3) Install node_modules by just using yarn package - `yarn` then serve it using `yarn start`

+4) To build artifacts, run the following command `yarn build`